Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Introduction

-A related thread of the literature has considered stochastic interventions.
-The framework of stochastic interventions generalizes many intervention classes --- for example, within this framework, static interventions result in post-intervention exposures that have degenerate distributions. \citet{stock1989nonparametric} first considered the estimation of the total effects of stochastic interventions, while many others~\citep[e.g.,][]{robins2004effects, didelez2006direct, tian2008identifying, pearl2009myth, stitelman2010impact, haneuse2013estimation, diaz2013assessing, dudik2014doubly, young2014identification} provided careful studies that expanded the underlying theory of stochastic interventions and demonstrated their numerous applications.
-Uniquely, stochastic interventions can be applied to define causal effects of continuous-valued treatments, with an interpretation echoing that of regression adjustment.
-For example,~\citet{diaz2012population} and~\citet{haneuse2013estimation} described modified treatment policies, which assign post-intervention counterfactuals based on the natural value of the treatments; their methods were demonstrated in the context of increasing leisure physical activity in the elderly and reducing surgical time for non-small-cell lung cancer operations.
-Stochastic interventions have also successfully been applied to binary treatments: \citet{kennedy2019nonparametric} proposed incremental propensity score interventions and demonstrated their use in assessing their corresponding causal effects in longitudinal studies while circumventing identifiability and estimation issues arising from positivity violations.
+A related thread of the literature has considered stochastic interventions, which generalize many intervention classes.
+For example, within this framework, static interventions result in post-intervention exposures that have degenerate distributions. \citet{stock1989nonparametric} first considered the estimation of the total effects of stochastic interventions, while many others~\citep[e.g.,][]{didelez2006direct, haneuse2013estimation, young2014identification} provided careful studies that expanded the underlying theory of stochastic interventions and demonstrated their numerous applications.
+Within the population intervention models framework~\citep{hubbard2008population}, \citet{diaz2012population} formulated total causal effects attributable to continuous-valued exposures using a particular class of stochastic intervention.
+Conveniently, these causal effects of stochastic interventions carry an interpretation echoing that of standard regression adjustment.
+For example,~\citet{haneuse2013estimation} described modified treatment policies, which assign post-intervention counterfactuals based on the natural value of the exposure; their methods were demonstrated in the context of reducing surgical time for non-small-cell lung cancer operations.
+Stochastic interventions have also successfully been applied to binary exposures: \citet{kennedy2019nonparametric} proposed incremental propensity score interventions and demonstrated their use in longitudinal studies in order to circumvent identifiability and estimation issues arising from positivity violations.
+Building on this flexible framework,~\citet{diaz2020causal} proposed a decomposition of the total effect of stochastic interventions~\citep{diaz2012population} into the \textit{population intervention (in)direct effects}, which are endowed with interpretations analogous to that of the natural (in)direct effects.
+The (in)direct effects of~\citet{diaz2020causal} do not require cross-world counterfactual independencies, apply to exposure variables of all types, and succeed in accommodating nonparametric estimation strategies.
+Consequently, their population intervention (in)direct effects may be estimated without restrictive assumptions and yield scientific results that can be tested through randomization of both the exposure and mediator.
+Unfortunately, the results of~\citet{diaz2020causal} suffer a serious shortcoming --- these effects cannot be identified in the presence of mediator--outcome confounders affected by exposure.
+In this vein, our work formulates alternative (in)direct effect estimands that retain the flexibility of the (in)direct effects of~\citet{diaz2020causal}; however, our identification strategy emphasizes effects robust to this form of confounding, which is accomplished by leveraging joint stochastic interventions on the exposure and mediator.